pbollhorn/bi-group-5-and-9/exam_project/README.md

 ## Conclusions

 #### Movie budget and revenue:
+In our data we found out that a lot of movies don't have budget and revenue information. xxxx movies have this information, and of these movies 61% made a profit and 39% made a loss.
+However, we also discovered that revenue is not reliable to predict a movies success.
+Instead we looked at budget vs. vote_average and found a weak linear relationship.

 #### Lead actor age and gender:

 #### Predicting movie rating:
+We took all the 6200 movies that have budget information and tried to predict the movie rating (good, ok, bad)

 #### Sentiment of movie overview: